PabloSaenz99/PabloSaenz99/README.md

 ## Computer Engineer
 ***

-📜 I'm Pablo Saenz and I'm currently finishing my Computer Engineering degree at the [Complutense University of Madrid](https://informatica.ucm.es/) and working as a Full Stack Developer (Angular, Express and NodeJS) at [Acevedo]( https://acevedocorp.com/es/home).
-I have knowledge of Java, C++, basic C programming and operating systems and cybersecurity, as well as programming on Android devices with Kotlin.
+📜 I'm Pablo Saenz and I'm graduated in Computer Engineering degree at the [Complutense University of Madrid](https://informatica.ucm.es/) and working as a Junior Engineer at [Indra](https://www.indracompany.com/en).
+I have knowledge of Java, C++, Angular, Express, MongoDB, basic C programming and operating systems and cybersecurity, as well as programming on Android devices with Kotlin.

 ## Contact
 You can contact me through: